-- Inactivity Leak: When a validator fails to make attestations while finalization on the beacon chain has stalled2, the stake of the validator is issued an “inactivity penalty”.
+When a validator fails to make attestations while finalization on the beacon chain has stalled, the stake of the validator is issued an "inactivity penalty".

-- Slashing Penalty: When a validator produces messages that violate the Casper FFG rules, the validator is immediately slashed - the validator’s stake is reduced by a small fraction3 and the validator is removed from participating in consensus (and hence loses on all future rewards).
-Moreover, until the ability to transfer or withdraw staked ETH is introduced, the validator’s stake will remain locked & unusable on the Beacon Chain.
+When a validator produces messages that violate the Casper FFG rules, the validator is immediately slashed - the validator's stake is reduced by a small fraction and the validator is removed from participating in consensus (and hence loses on all future rewards).
+Moreover, until the ability to transfer or withdraw staked ETH is introduced, the validator's stake will remain locked & unusable on the Beacon Chain.

 The first two types of losses can be experienced if the validator's VC goes offline.
 The third type - slashing penalty - can only be experienced as a result of an incorrectly set up validator client (or an explicit attack on Eth2.0 consensus).

 In the context of failovers & redundancy, the main priority should be to prevent slashing penalties at all costs, but also to improve uptime to reduce lost rewards and potential inactivity leaks.